Things To Do

 :

-Start your day with a visit to the busy Marché de la Liberté to experience local culture and cuisine.
-Enjoy a traditional breakfast at a nearby café, immersing yourself in the vibrant atmosphere.
+Start your day with a visit to the vibrant Marché de la Liberté where local vendors showcase fresh produce and hand-crafted goods.
+Interact with the locals and absorb the bustling atmosphere of this energetic market.
+Enjoy a traditional Congolese breakfast at a nearby café, savoring the local flavors to fuel your day ahead.

 afternoon